3h4x/3h4x.github.io/_posts/2020/2020-03-14-dns-migration.md

 {% highlight yaml %}
 watch dig +short NS cheezburger.com
 {% endhighlight %}
-Worst case scenario it will take longer than TTL set on current NS records.
+Worst case scenario: it will take longer than TTL set on current NS records.
 Be prepared for that.
 - Enjoy DNS in GCP!

 ## Thoughts

-Migrating DNS is not rocket science but needs to be executed with caution, especially for already used domains that are used for production traffic.
+Migrating DNS is not rocket science but needs to be executed with caution, especially for already used domains that are serving production traffic.
 Migrating DNSSEC is more complicated but is also out of the scope of this post.

 I hope someone will find my execution plan and `python` snippet useful.